 If your current credit card earns cash back but does not allow you to donate it to charity directly, you can still redeem those accumulated dollars and cents to put toward your charitable donation.

-Buy from companies who support Giving Tuesday
+Buy from companies that support Giving Tuesday

 Apply for credit cards that automatically give back

-Instead of writing a check to your favorite charity, find credit cards that support a cause with every transaction and maximize your gift.
+Instead of writing a check to your favorite charity, you could also find credit cards that support a cause with every transaction and maximize your gift.
+For example, the Aspiration Zero credit card commits to planting a tree every time a cardholder makes a purchase.

-• Donate food: While grocery shopping, pick up a few extra cans of vegetables, soup, broths or other canned items and drop those cans off at a local food bank on the way home.
+• Donate food: While grocery shopping, pick up a few extra cans of vegetables, soup, broths or other shelf-stable items and drop those cans off at a local food bank on the way home.

 • Think globally, act locally: Don’t forget to support local charities!
 The Giving Tuesday website makes finding charities in your area simple.
 Users can search by city, state, organization type or even organization name.